Best nearshore staffing companies by use case

 Cons:

-- LatAm focus is not prominent in Andela's current site messaging.
-Buyers seeking a dedicated nearshore partner may find the positioning broader than needed.
+- LatAm is not a prominent focus in Andela's current site messaging.
+Buyers specifically looking for nearshore LatAm talent will find limited regional detail.

 Pricing: Contact Andela for pricing details.